aa-fiu-classes/cnt-4713-web/project-3.md

   If your router didn't receive ARP reply after re-transmitting an ARP request 5 times, it should stop re-transmitting, remove the pending request, and any packets that are queued for the transmission that are associated with the request.

-{% comment %}
-  <span class="label label-info">Extra Credit</span>
-  Your router can also send an ICMP Destination Unreachable message to the source IP.
+  Your router should also send an ICMP Destination Unreachable message to the source IP.
-{% endcomment %}

 ### IPv4 Packets